pallets/click/docs/complex.rst

 While not relevant for the particular program we want to build, there is also quite good support for interleaving systems.
-Imagine for instance that there would be this super cool plugin for our version control system that needs a lot of configuration and wants to store its own configuration as :attr:`~Context.obj`.
+Imagine for instance that there was a super cool plugin for our version control system that needed a lot of configuration and wanted to store its own configuration as :attr:`~Context.obj`.
 If we would then attach another command below that, we would all of a sudden get the plugin configuration instead of our repo object.